tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 **Level 1.**

-**Travel:** The party travels from Neverwinter escorting a wagon of supplies for approx. two days.
-First south, along The High Road, then east on Triboar Trail, headed for Barthon's Provisions in Phandalin.
-Their employer, Gundren Rockseeker, and his trusted escort Sildar Hallwinter, went ahead on horseback to attend to another task.
+**Travel By Oxen and Wagon:** The party is underway for two days from Neverwinter escorting supplies destined for Barthon's Provisions in Phandalin.
+First south along The High Road, then east on Triboar Trail.
+Their employer, Gundren Rockseeker, and his trusted escort went ahead on horseback to attend to another task.

-Asher and Aarden helm the reins of the oxen pulling the wagon; Gar rides in the wagon with the supplies.
+Asher and Aarden helm the reins of the oxen; Gar rides in the wagon with the supplies.
 After brief introductions, Asher & Aarden discuss the escort mission as Gar rummages through the supplies to determine what the group is transporting.

 **Introductions:** Asher is a researcher engrossed in the study of Fey magic.
-Aarden is tracking down a trio of tribes-people that have gone missing; Gundren's note is his only lead and he's trying to determine the connection.
-Gar has been assigned to escort the supplies on behalf of his blacksmithing guild.
+Aarden is tracking down a trio of tribes-people that have gone missing, with Gundren's note as his only lead.
+Gar has been tasked on behalf of his blacksmithing guild.

-**#Fail Stealth Check:** Gar discovers ale amongst the wagon's mining and farming supplies and attempts to imbibe some without being noticed by his companions up front.
+**#Fail Stealth Check:** Gar discovers ale amongst the wagon's mining and farming supplies and attempts to imbibe some without being noticed.
 The attempt fails with both Asher & Aaden staring at him in disbelief; Gar persists as if he'd gone unnoticed.

-**Investigation:** The party reaches a 3-way intersection.
-West returns to the city-state of Neverwinter; east continues to Phandalin; and south to Leilon.
+**Investigation:** The party reaches a 3-way intersection connecting to Triboar Trail.
+North returns to the city-state of Neverwinter; east continues to Phandalin; and south to Leilon.
 Two dead horses block the path to Phandalin.
-The party maneuvers the wagon off to the side of the road and disembark to investigate.
+The party maneuvers the wagon to the side of the road and disembark to investigate.

 Several feet before the horses, splintered planks serve as a makeshift bridge for a tiny brook that passes by the intersection.
 Trees line both sides of the bridge, obscuring any sign of the impending goblin ambush.

 **Combat Encounter:** Four goblins ambush the party with surprise.
 Gar is flanked by two goblins and takes 3/4 damage from both.
 Asher moves out of melee range and manages to cast Sleep on the other two.
-Aarden tries to repeatedly Sharpshoot from range and misses 3x.
+Aarden tries to repeatedly sharpshoot his targets from range and misses.

-Gar breaks into a rage with his greataxe, cleaving both of his attackers; the latter goblin is severed brutally.
+Gar breaks into a rage with his greataxe, cleaving both of his attackers to death; the latter goblin is severed brutally.
 Asher vaporizes the third with an Eldritch blast.
 Gar's proximity to the blast covers him in goblin remains.
 Aarden uses hemp rope to restrain the final sleeping goblin for interrogation.

 **Interrogation:** Intimidated by Gar, the goblin divulges his name is Krag.
 Aarden meanwhile is in a fit, abusing his bow, over its dreadful aim throughout the encounter.

 Krag says the horses were killed in an earlier ambush by other members of his tribe, the Cragmaws.
-A dwarf and human were captured and taken to the tribal chief, a bugbear named Klarg.
+A dwarf and human were captured and taken to their tribal chief, a bugbear named Klarg.

 The goblins have been on the lookout for the dwarf under orders of King Grol, leader of the Cragmaw Tribe.
-The King is allied with a figure known to the goblins only as "the black spider."
-The black spider wants to to acquire the dwarven map to an old, lost mine.
+The King is allied with a mysterious benefactor, known only to the goblins as "the black spider."
+The black spider wants to to acquire the dwarf and his map to an old, lost mine.

-Krag doesn't know the location of King Grol, but points the party to his own lair about 1-2 hours beyond the brook.
-Asked to lead the way, he refuses, stating his goblin peers would kill him for certain.
+Krag doesn't know the location of King Grol, but points the party to his own lair, a cavern, about 1-2 hours beyond the brook.
+Asked to lead the way, he refuses, stating his goblin peers would kill him for certain, even if the party survived.

-Krag tells the party that the human, presumed to be Sildar, is being held at the lair by Klarg, but the dwarf and his map are already underway to King Grol, in hopes that his life will be spared.
+Krag, in hopes that his life will be spared, divulges to the party that the human is being held by Klarg, but the dwarf and his map are already underway to King Grol.

-Aarden's examinination of the dead horses reveals an empty map pouch, corroborating the goblin's claim.
+Aarden's examination of the dead horses reveals an empty map pouch, corroborating the goblin's claim.

-The party discusses what to do next and decides to locate the nearby Cragmaw lair, rescue the captive and determine if the bugbear chief knows where their employer has been taken.
+The party decides to locate the nearby Cragmaw cavern, rescue the captive and determine if the bugbear knows where their employer has been taken.

-**Krag's Fate:** Asher and Aarden decide that Gar, having sustained the most injuries and the most kills, can decide Krag's fate.
-Aarden suggests leaving him tied up in the brush.
-Gar and Asher are concerned the goblin will interfere in the rescue attempt.

-Using his javelin, Gar quickly impales Krag after much begging and pleading for mercy.
-Aarden, distraught, reclaims his bloodied rope.
+**Krag's Fate:** Asher and Aarden decide that Gar, having sustained the most injuries and kills, can decide Krag's fate.
+Aarden suggests leaving him tied in the brush.
+Gar and Asher are more concerned the goblin will interfere in the rescue attempt.
+Gar impales Krag quickly with a javelin after much begging and pleading for mercy.
+A distraught Aarden reclaims his bloodied rope.

 **Encounter Loot:** The party distributes the loot from the goblins.
-15 gold, 8 silver b/t Asher, Aarden & Gar.
+15 gold, 8 silver total.

 **Short Rest (1 of 2):** The party takes a short rest for Gar to recover from his injuries and Asher to regain his spell slots.